fatepur

 4. Bharatpur Bird Sanctuary Safari

-Amongst one of the finest bird sanctuaries on the planet, Bharatpur Bird Sanctuary also called as Keoladeo Ghana National Park is a sanctuary that offers security to faunal species also.
-Keoladeo, the name gets from an old Hindu temple, which is dedicated to Lord Shiva and remains at the focal point of the national park.
+An old Hindu temple dedicated to Lord Shiva remains at the focal point of the national park, and it gives Keoladeo its name.
 “Ghana” implies thick, alluding to the thick woods, which used to cover the region.

 5.Kusum Sarovar Govardhan

-Some 2 km southwest of the much famed Radha Kund, Kusum Sarovar is a historical site and a pond which is counted amongst the top tourist attractions in Govardhan.
-It is believed that Radharani (the love interest of Lord Krishna) used to come to this place to collect flowers, and thus, the name comes – Kusum, which stands for flowers and Sarovar for the pond.
+Tourists count Kusum Sarovar, a historical site and a pond located 2 km southwest of the much-famed Radha Kund, amongst the top tourist attractions in Govardhan.
 Such is the charm of this beautiful pond that one can spend hours soaking the enduring beauty and serenity of this historical site in Govardhan.

 5 Places To Visit Near Agra